Advice On Everyday Workplace Issues

 I hear it often too... people touting all the new social networking media as a great way to increase career success.
 But there's a lack of evidence as to the merits of that.
 In fact, some evidence runs counter to it.
 A recent U.S. poll of hiring companies showed that some managers changed their minds about a potential hire after reading information the candidate had posted on the internet.
 It seems it's now become easy for a company to gather all information ever posted by a person on any internet source, even when they used cryptic names rather than their own!
 In one case, a young woman was overlooked for a significant position when the hiring company found photos she put on Facebook which were not very respectful.
 In another case, a candidate was overlooked after the company read one of his comments on Twitter that went against the company's views.
 Many people are private, shy, reserved or just plain cautious... and for those reasons alone it's ok to avoid or limit use of social media.
 Instead use your great credentials, intelligence, people skills, and resourcefulness to garner attention from employers.

-Q16: A cook interviewed on tv about finger foods, when asked how to handle business cards at a function, said to carry your cards in one pocket and those you receive in another pocket.
+Q16: A caterer interviewed on tv about finger foods, when asked how to handle business cards at a function, said to carry your cards in one pocket and those you receive in another pocket.
 Is that correct?

 A16: Pocket fuzz aside... the cook couldn't have been more incorrect!